 Financial Fraud Detection

-Financial institutions use machine learning models to detect fraudulent transactions based on historical transaction patterns.
+Financial institutions use machine learning models to detect fraudulent transactions based on historical patterns.
 However, data drift can occur when fraudsters adapt their methods over time, leading to changes in transaction characteristics.
 If the fraud detection model is not updated to recognize these new patterns, its effectiveness in identifying fraudulent activities can decrease, resulting in an increased risk of undetected fraud.

 Weather Prediction

 Weather prediction models rely on historical data to forecast future conditions.
 Data drift can occur due to climate change, which alters weather patterns over time.
-As a result, models based on past weather data may become less accurate in predicting future events, impacting industries that depend on precise weather forecasts, such as agriculture, logistics, and insurance.
+As a result, models based on past weather data may become less accurate in predicting future events, and impact industries that depend on precise weather forecasts, such as agriculture, logistics, and insurance.

 Healthcare Diagnostics